 Escalation

 The name of this mode is a little misleading.
-Because actually, the mode’s defining feature is the devolution of the combat.
+Because, actually, the mode’s defining feature is the devolution of the combat.

 This is a teamplay mode, with two teams of five working through a series of conditions.
 If you want to learn how to play Valorant at a higher level, this mode will sharpen your skills.
 A series of guns have been selected at random.
 Each player starts the round with the same gun.
 To unlock the next gun, your team needs to execute a certain number of opponents.